Road Show (musical): Historical liberties

 Sometimes the musical is mistaken as a faithful portrayal of the lives of the two brothers; this is not quite the case.
 Sondheim's interest in the brothers' story came from The Legendary Mizners, written by Alva Johnston, which Sondheim admits was an "exaggerated biography" and Johnston a "fanciful reporter".
 The exaggerated tone was also kept because Sondheim and Weidman felt it suited the two brothers' attitudes in their own writings, such as Wilson's screenplays and Addison's autobiography.

 While Addison was an architect and Wilson a con man, among other things, Hollis Bessemer is fictitious.
-In early workshops his role was filled by Addison's real-life friend Paris Singer, but Singer was not a homosexual and was not Addison's lover.
+In early workshops the character was based on Addison's real-life friend Paris Singer, but Singer was not a homosexual and was not Addison's lover.
 In the workshopped Wise Guys, Addison's sexuality was only hinted at, but Sondheim and Weidman decided they had to address it more openly, and so the character of Hollis was created to give him a love interest.
 As Sondheim put it, "We wanted to take liberties with our characters, but not misrepresent them.
 Or be sued by Singer's descendants."

 Wilson's role in the Boca Raton fiasco is exaggerated, and while he did marry a rich widow, who quickly divorced him, she had not been a client of Addison.
 Addison never blamed Wilson for all his problems.
 Mama Mizner was not behind the gold mining adventure by her sons.
 While Addison did travel considerably, it was not around the world, and it was not the case that part of it was a string of businesses.
 Addison's alleged decision to become an architect so as to build a house for his souvenirs is colorful, but fictitious.

 Wise Guys and Bounce stuck more closely to the facts of the brothers' lives, including references to their other siblings, their father's successful career, and Wilson's New York period, but Sondheim and Weidman decided these facts held back the story with what Sondheim called "interesting and irrelevant information".
 "In our attempt to cover every colorful incident in the Mizners' lives we were shortchanging the emotional content of the material: the convoluted love story between the brothers and with their parents."